3. Config

 latexindent.pl ifelsefi1.tex -l ifelsefi-indent-rules-global.yaml

-code blocks have received indentation, while in Listing 221 both code blocks have received a single space of indentation.
+we receive the outputs in Listing 226 and Listing 227; notice that in Listing 226 neither of the ifelsefi code blocks have received indentation, while in Listing 227 both code blocks have received a single space of indentation.

 \ifodd\radius